wechuli/algorithms/algorithms-step-by-step/sorting-algorithms/notes.md

 - It's a combination of two things - merging and sorting
 - Exploits the fact that arrays of 0 or 1 element are always sorted
 - Works by decomposing an array into smaller arrays of smaller arrays of 0 or 1 elements, then building up a newly sorted array

+## Quick Sort

+- Like merge sort, exploits the fact that arrays of 0 or 1 element are always sorted
+- Works by selecting one element (called the "pivot") and finding the index where the pivot should end up in the sorted array
+- Once the pivot is positioned appropriately, quick sort can be applied on either side of the pivot